mtait at cmu dot edu

 - Proof of a conjecture of Graham and Lovász concerning unimodality of coefficients of the distance characteristic polynomial of a tree.
 Submitted with Ghodrat Aalipour, Aida Abiad, Zhanar Berikkyzy, Leslie Hogben, Franklin Kenter, and Jephian Lin.

 - Characterizing graphs of maximum principal ratio.
-Submitted with Josh Tobin.
+To appear in the Electronic Journal of Linear Algebra with Josh Tobin.

-- Three conjectures in extremal spectral graph theory, to appear in Journal of Combinatorial Theory, Series B with Josh Tobin.
+- Three conjectures in extremal spectral graph theory, Journal of Combinatorial Theory, Series B with Josh Tobin.

 - The Colin de Verdiere Parameter, excluded minors, and the spectral radius, submitted.